sadrajf1377/messenger/README.md

 Database Models: Track users, groups, messages, file attachments, and system notifications,sqlite3 is used for data storage.

+## License

+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

+© 2025 Sadra Jafari.
+Commercial use is **strictly prohibited**.

+---

+*Note:
 you can pull it's image from here -> sadrajaf77/chat_platform:latest